ibm-cloud-docs/resiliency/bcdr-pitfalls.md

 It is important that the solution and the testing methodology are planned and designed to mimic what the real conditions might be.

 A DR plan is a set of policies, tools, and procedures that enable organizations to recover from and continue the operation of vital technology systems following a natural or human-induced disaster.
 The business continuity and disaster recovery (BCDR) infrastructure capacity should be able to manage the workloads of the production sites, unless your plan dictates otherwise.
-Assuming that this condition will not occur might seem attractive from a cost perspective, but it can make the effects of a disaster much more severe when there is not enough capacity to manage normal business.
+Assuming that this condition will not occur might seem attractive from a cost perspective, but it can make the effects of a disaster much more severe when there is not enough capacity to cope with normal business activity.
 Of course, services in the cloud are scalable, so you can add capacity later, but also be aware that you may not be the only customer vacating to the region due to the disaster, which may cause short-term capcity shortages.

 Also, avoid reusing dismissed production components or lower grade and quality assets to build the DR solution, since it will affect the reliability of the solution.
 The amount of time that this solution needs to manage production is not predictable, and this variable introduces more risks.